cyphercrescent/sepalsolver-doc/docs/source/Optimization.rst

 Applications of Least Squares Fitting with Sepal Solver
  - Data Analysis: Fitting models to experimental data to identify trends and relationships.
  - Engineering: Modeling physical systems and processes to predict behavior under different conditions.
- - Finance: Analyzing financial data to forecast trends and make informed decisions1.
+ - Finance: Analyzing financial data to forecast trends and make informed decisions.
- - Sepal Solver's focus on performance, accuracy, and ease of use makes it a valuable tool for anyone looking to perform least squares fitting.
-Whether you're working on academic research or practical engineering projects, Sepal Solver can significantly enhance your productivity and the quality of your solutions.